tkf/AtBackslash.jl/README.md

 (x = :x, y = 2)
 ```

-Use plain names to refer to the ones in the outer scope:
+Use plain names to refer to the variables in the outer scope:

 ```julia
 julia> let z = 3